nathanbuchar/electron-settings/README.md

 A simple persistent user settings manager for [Electron][external_electron].
 Originally adapted from [Atom's own configuration manager][external_atom-config], electron-settings allows you to save user settings to the disk so that they can be loaded in the next time your app starts.

-Also, you can [observe key paths][method_observe] and get notified if they change.
+Also, you can [observe key paths][method_observe] and get notified if their values change.
 So that's pretty neat.

 **Note:** v2 is not compatible with earlier versions of electron-settings.